seamplex/feenox/doc/programming.md

    }
    ```

  * Do not worry about long lines.
-Only wrap lines when it makes sense to from a logic point of view not becuase "it looks bad on screen" because “screen” can be anything from a mobile phone to a desktop with many 24" LED monitors.
+Only wrap lines when it makes sense to from a logic point of view not because "it looks bad on screen" because “screen” can be anything from a mobile phone to a desktop with many 24" LED monitors.
  * Make sure you understand and follow the 17 rules of Unix philosophy <https://en.wikipedia.org/wiki/Unix_philosophy>

     1. modularity